Skip to main content

 To calculate the left tile of the pair, check the input X and Y inside this transformed shape;

-But in 16-bit land, divide operations are slow, so looking at it from another perspective is wortwhile. x = y * 2 does the same aspect ratio transform, x / 2 and y * 2, creates the same exact magnitude, so we can use that instead;
+But in 16-bit land, divide operations are slow, so looking at it from another perspective is worthwhile.

 The right-hand tile requires a little more brain-bending.
 It's a mostly empty tilewith the slope starting halfway down on the left and concluding at the very bottom-right.
 Continue the equation as before, adding an entire tile width to the input X to account for the half of the tile we've already covered in the first half.

-And with that you have a half-height slope, ready to go!
+And with that you have a 2 tile wide, left-right decending slope slope, ready to go!

-This is mostly a repeat of the 2x1 shape, y = x / 3
+This is mostly a repeat of the 2x1 shape, y = x / 3.
+The same transformations can be made on the values;

-I'm not worried about the performance hit of a divide in this case as these numbers are static constants and will be dealt with at compile-time, all the real-time work the CPU has to do is py < 8.
-Feel free to check the compiler output.
+I'm not worried about the performance hit of a divide in this instance as these numbers are static constants and will be dealt with at compile-time.
+In the 16px tile size case, all the real-time work the CPU has to do is py < 8 as it's pre-divided.

-But if your circumstances or peace-of-mind demands it, you can write these in the opposite form.
-This will likely be a slower approach, as you're introducing a redundant multiply operation.
+But if your circumstances or peace-of-mind demand it, you can write these in the opposite multiply form.
+This likely won't make a difference but in some cases may be slower as you're adding a redundant multiply operation that may or may not be optimised away.

 // wouldn't do it like this personally.